 You don’t have to take it every day

 Unlike other psychiatric medications that are typically taken daily, ketamine treatments are far less frequent, which results in far fewer side effects.
-Our clients often begin with weekly administration during their initial four-session program and then transition to less frequent sessions in subsequent programs.
+Our clients often begin with weekly administration during their initial six-session program and then transition to less frequent sessions in subsequent programs.
 Clinical trials with IV ketamine have shown that an initial course of 4-6 twice weekly treatments can produce antidepressant effects that last weeks or even months.

 It has an impressive safety record

 Ketamine was FDA approved as an anesthetic in 1970 and remains widely used in the fields of surgical anesthesia and emergency medicine because of its effectiveness and safety record.
 In recent decades, ketamine has proven its ability (at a fraction of the anesthetic dose) to act as a therapeutic agent for numerous mental health conditions, including depression and anxiety.

 It can help access new, positive perspectives

 The purpose of the guided ketamine experience is to create a psychedelic, or “mind-revealing,” state of consciousness in order to facilitate lasting, meaningful personal growth and transformation.
 Benefits may include mental rejuvenation, self-discovery, enhanced empathy and social intelligence, stress reduction, developing a more positive outlook and appreciation for life, improved relationships with yourself and others, and optimization of your lifestyle.

 The Mindbloom approach: Equipping you with tools for lasting growth